Guilty of Plagiarism

 I had seen their stand at a few fairs that I attended as a visitor.
 I had looked closely at their jewellery because it was so similar to my own.

-The first time I saw Lumina Jewellery was at a travelling market that visited St Albans.
-I saw them again at the Rock n Gem show at Kempton Park Racecourse and finally at Winchester Cathedral Christmas Market.
+The first time I saw Lumina Jewellery was at a travelling market in St Albans.
+I then saw them again at the Rock n Gem show at Kempton Park Racecourse and finally at Winchester Cathedral Christmas Market.
 Needless to say, I traded for many years in all three locations but now only trade online.

 During my visit to the Winchester Christmas Market, while looking at the Lumina Jewellery trade stand, I spoke to Picky Saund.
 I mentioned that I had a business called Stone Mania and that the style of my jewellery was very similar to his.

-I asked if it was made in Jaipur, India, and he confirmed that it was.
-Despite no other customers being present, he was aloof and unfriendly, and now I understand why.
+I asked if his jewellery was made in Jaipur, India, and he confirmed it was.
+Despite no other customers being present at the time, he was aloof and unfriendly, and now I understand why.

 Where Will it End?